 Depending on which part of your body is being scanned, you may need to wear a hospital gown during the procedure.

-It's possible for contrast dye to cause tissue and organ damage in people with severe kidney disease.
-If you have a history of kidney disease, you may be given a blood test to determine how well your kidneys are functioning and whether it's safe to proceed with the scan.
+It's also possible for contrast agents to cause tissue and organ damage in people with severe kidney disease.
+You may be given a blood test to determine how well your kidneys are functioning and whether it's safe to go ahead with the scan.

-You should also let the staff know if you have a history of allergic reactions or any blood clotting problems before having the injection.
+You should let the staff know if you have a history of allergic reactions or any blood clotting problems before having the injection.

 Anaesthesia and sedatives

-If you're claustrophobic, you can ask for a mild sedative to help you relax – you should ask your GP or consultant well in advance of having the scan.
+If you're claustrophobic, you can ask for a mild sedative to help you relax.
+You should ask your GP or consultant well before having the scan.